 - Alternatively, you may have saved a keystore/JSON file on your computer and written down a password for it.
 The file only works together with the password chosen when the file was created.
 If you have only the file or only the password, unfortunately, we can’t restore access for you.

-- For these three types of wallet access — the ones we call ‘Software’ on our Access Wallet page — the same advice applies as to the ‘Paper wallet’ above: check your public address balance on a block explorer, set up a new secure wallet, and follow the instructions for offline access to transfer your funds.
+- For these three types of wallet access — the ones we call ‘Software’ on our Access Wallet page — the same advice applies as to the ‘Paper wallet’ above: check your public address balance on a block explorer, set up a new secure wallet, and follow the instructions for offline access to transfer your assets, or import your wallet into the Enkrypt extension.

 I think I created an account…